-The court requires this Notice and Warning to be given to all pro se prisoner litigants when an opposing party files a motion for summary judgment.

-Defendant [name defendant, or state "all defendants"] has/have moved for summary judgment by which [appropriate pronoun] seek[s] to have your remaining claims dismissed and judgment entered against you.
-A motion for summary judgment under Rule 56 of the Federal Rules of Civil Procedure will, if granted, end your case [as to the following claims:

-Rule 56 tells you what you must do in order to oppose a motion for summary judgment.
-Generally, summary judgment must be for summary judgment.
-Generally, summary judgment must be granted when there is no genuine issue of material fact - that is, if there is no real dispute about any fact that would affect the result of your case, the party who asked for summary judgment is entitled to judgment as a matter of law, which will end your case.
+The court requires this Notice and Warning to be given to a ıll pro se prisoner litigants when an opposing party files a motion for summary judgment.
+Defendant [name defendant, or state "al 1 defendants"] has/have moved for summary judgment by wh nich [appropriate pronoun] seek[s] to have your remaining claim ıs dismissed and judgment entered against you.
+A motion for summary judgment under Rule 56 of the Federal Rules of Civil Proce edure will, if granted, end your case [as to the following claims: ].
+Rule 56 tells you what you must do in order to oppos se a motion for summary judgment.
+Generally, summary judgment mus st be granted when there is no genuine issue of material fact-that at is, if there is no real dispute about any fact that would affect the result of your case, the party who asked for summary judgment is en ntitled to judgment as a matter of law, which will end your case.
 When a party you are suing makes a motion for summary judgment that is properly supported by declarations or other sworn testimony, you cannot simply rely on what your complaint says.
 Instead, you must set out specific facts in the record, including depositions, documents, affidavits or declarations, stipulations, admissions, interrogatory answers, or other materials, as provided in Rule 56(c), or comply with Rule 56(d), to contradict the facts shown in the other party's declarations and documents and show that there is a genuine issue of material fact for trial.
 If you do not submit your own evidence in opposition, summary judgment, if appropriate, may be entered against you.
 If summary judgment is granted, judgment will be entered against you and there will be no trial.